Clear Vision Without Surgery, Glasses or Soft Contact Lenses

 The procedure for fitting ortho-k lenses usually takes more time compared to traditional contact lens fitting and may require multiple sets of lenses.
 Before any commitment is made to orthokeratology your eye health needs to be assessed along with a prescription check.
 This information is usually revealed with just a general eye examination, which is covered by medicare.
 If you are an eligible candidate and decide to continue with the orthokeratology treatment, measurements of your cornea will be taken.
 These measurements are required so the orthokeratology lenses can be custom made to fit your eyes and correct your prescription.
 Lenses usually take about a week to be made, after which, another consultation will be booked where our optometrist will assess the fit and teach you how to insert, remove and wear the lenses.
 You will need to schedule another visit after the first night of wearing the lens.
 This visitation is important so our optometrist can check the health of your eyes and how much you've responded to the first nights wear.
 Most wearers will notice an improvement in their vision after the first night of wearing the lenses, however the maximum potential of the lens is not seen until it is worn for a complete week.
 Another appointment is required after a week.
 If there is any residual uncorrected vision, changes are made to the lenses accordingly and another set of lenses is ordered.

-If you are interested in orthokeratology or would like to speak to one of orthokeratologist specialist:
+If you are interested in Orthokeratology (OrthoK) in Sydney or would like to speak to our Orthokeratologist specialist: